 Budgerigars (Photo credit: Wikipedia)

 Pet birds are a blessing for many people.
 They're the ideal pet because they require minimal space, no outdoor access and little work from their owner.
-They're also cheap to buy, cheap to look after, and an all-round low cost, low maintenance pet.
-They provide companionship with minimal effort, whether you live in a farm or a flat on the 13th floor of an apartment block.
+They're also cheap to buy, cheap to look after, and an all-around low cost, low maintenance pet.
+They provide companionship with minimal effort, whether you live on a farm or a flat on the 13th floor of an apartment block.

 Similar to budgerigars, cockatiels are hugely popular because of their relatively small size and the commensurately small amount of space needed to cage them.
 If you're looking for cockatiels for sale then it's possible that you might find the cheapest price for cockatiels on the internet, but before making that purchase you would be well advised to research for these birds for sale elsewhere.